Optimal grading contests: Grading schemes

+In this section, we discuss the application of our results to the design of grading schemes, interpreting grades as signals about the private abilities of the participating agents.

-Now suppose the $n$ agents compete in a grading contest.
-A \textit{grading contest} with $n$ agents is defined by a strictly increasing sequence of natural numbers $G=(n_1,n_2, \dots, n_m)$ such that $n_m=n$.
-Given grading contest $G$, each agent $i$ simultaneously chooses an effort (or bid) level $x_i$.
-The agents are ranked in order of the efforts they exert and awarded the corresponding grades.
-The top $n_1$ agents get grade (or signal) $s_1$, the next $n_2-n_1$ get $s_2$, and more generally, the $n_k-n_{k-1}$ agents ranked between $n_{k-1}+1$ and $n_k$ (both inclusive) get grade $s_k$.\\
+Formally, the designer chooses a \textit{grading scheme}, defined by a sequence of strictly increasing natural numbers $g=(n_1, \dots, n_B)$ where $n_B=n$, with $n_0=0$ whenever needed.
+Given $g$, all agents simultaneously choose their effort.
+The agents are ranked according to their effort and awarded the corresponding grades (with ties broken uniformly at random), so that the top $n_1$ agents receive a common grade $s_1$, the next $n_2-n_1$ agents receive a common grade $s_2$, and so on, until the last $n_B-n_{B-1}$ agents who receive a common grade $s_B$.\\

-We assume that the value of a grade for an agent is derived from the information it reveals about its ability.
-Formally, we assume there is a monotone decreasing wage function $w: [0,1] \to \mathbb{R}_+$ mapping an agent's ability $\theta_i$ to its wage.
-The interpretation is that if the agent's ability $\theta_i$ was known, it would be offered a wage equal to $w(\theta_i)$.
-While the ability of an agent is its private information, its grade $s_k$ potentially reveals some information about its ability.
-Note that the information revealed by a grade depends on the strategies played by the agents\footnote{For instance, a trivial symmetric equilibrium is one where grades don't reveal any information about an agent's ability so that all agents are offered a wage of $\mathbb{E}[w(\theta)]$, irrespective of their grade.
-Then, it is indeed the case that all agents exert zero effort, irrespective of their ability.
-And thus, the grade obtained by an agent actually doesn't reveal any information about its ability.}.
-For our analysis, we will focus on the case where the market assumes that the agents effort is monotone decreasing in their marginal cost.
-With this restriction, if an agent obtains a grade $s_k$ under a grading contest $G$, it reveals that this agent ranks between $n_{k-1}+1$ and $n_k$ (both inclusive) in terms of ability in a random sample of size $n$.
-We assume that the value of the grade $s_k$ for this agent is its expected wage given this information.
+The value of a grade for an agent is derived from the information it reveals about their private type.\footnote{Note that the informative value of a grade depends on the strategy of the agents.
+For instance, a trivial equilibrium strategy is one where none of the agents exert any effort.
+To see why this is an equilibrium, observe that under this strategy profile, the grade obtained by an agent does not reveal any information about its type, and thus, there is no incentive for any agent to exert higher effort and obtain a better grade.
+For our analysis, we focus on the case where the market interprets grades in a way that is consistent with the assumption that more productive agents exert greater effort.} In particular, if an agent obtains grade $s_b$, the market interprets this grade as a signal that this agent's private type $\th \in [\thl, \thh]$ ranks between $n_{b-1}+1$ and $n_b$ (both inclusive) in a random sample of size $n$.
+Together with the common prior $F:[\thl, \thh]\to [0,1]$, this signal induces a posterior on the agent's type and we assume that there is a strictly decreasing wage function so that the value of the grade equals the agent's expected wage under this posterior. \begin{assumption} There is a strictly decreasing wage function $w:[\thl, \thh] \to \R_+$ such that under any grading scheme $g=(n_1, \dots, n_B)$, an agent's value from receiving grade $s_b$ is given by where $\th_{(i)}$ denotes the $i$th order statistic in an i.i.d. sample $\th_1,\th_2, \dots, \th_n$. \end{assumption} Thus, under the grading scheme $g=(n_1, \dots, n_B)$, if agent $j$ chooses effort $x_j$ and receives grade $s_b$, its payoff is simply